pedrorq/lego_qmk_firmware/users/elpekenin/readme.md

  - You can disable it when both features are enabled by adding `QP_XAP = no`
  - Selecting a display, font or image relies on adding small changes to Quantum Painters code, such that each handle gets stored into an array we can index it from.

-I have a collection of converted Material Design Icons in [this repo](https://github.com/elpekenin/mdi-icons-qgf)
+If you want some QGF images, I have a collection of converted Material Design Icons (and scripts to generate them from folders of images) in [this repo](https://github.com/elpekenin/mdi-icons-qgf)

 ## Touch screen driver
 Custom code to interact with my XPT2046-based touchscreen modules, the code is designed such that other SPI sensors should be somewhat easy to integrate.
 In a similar philosophy to the one-hand mode, this code does the bare minimum: **read the sensor**, what to do based on it... up to your imagination.